jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 The solution is never "make the neural models worse" -- removing data, adding esoteric constraints, etc.
 Instead, researchers and practicioners should carefully study how the model is being utilized, and engineer the deployment step in a way that shuts down these issues.

-All of this to say: know thine enemy.
-We can't prevent what we don't understand.
+All of this to say: know thine enemy, for we can't prevent what we don't understand.
 And the same is true of neural networks.

 ---